 Our investigator looked into the complaint and thought it should be upheld.
-Our investigator found that Revolut should have intervened on payment 6 of £4,000 and given Miss L a written warning relevant to cryptocurrency scams.
-Our investigator went on to say that had Revolut given Miss L a warning, he thinks it would've likely uncovered the scam.
+Our investigator found that Revolut should have intervened on the payment of £2,630 (payment 2) and given Miss L a written warning relevant to cryptocurrency scams.
+Our investigator went on to say that as Miss L was falling victim to a task-based job scam, she wasn't convinced it would've prevented Miss L from sending more payments or unearthed the scam.